How to Buy a Home in NC in 12 Easy Steps

 Read More: Conquering the Big Three: Making the Right Offer

 Having your offer accepted is just the beginning of what a full-service real estate firm offers.
-The services of a Beverly-Hanks agent can help put your mind at ease and bring order to a process that frequently overwhelms even the most organized.
+The services of an Allen Tate/Beverly-Hanks agent can help put your mind at ease and bring order to a process that frequently overwhelms even the most organized.
 Proactive management and attention to detail will help make your purchase efficient and seamless.

-Read More: Your Beverly-Hanks Agent is by Your Side—From Contract to Closing
+Read More: Your Allen Tate/Beverly-Hanks Agent is by Your Side—From Contract to Closing

 Before you invest your hard-earned down payment on a property, make sure you know exactly what you’re getting.
 Schedule a home inspection, pest inspection, and any other reviews of the property that may be necessary.
 These inspections will be your responsibility during closing cost discussions unless otherwise negotiated.